Dairokuten Jinja (第六天神社)

 Dairokuten Jinja at night |

-The kami enshrined at Dairokuten Jinja originates from Takejizaiten (他化自在天), also known as Dairokuten-mao (第六天魔王), the demon king of the Sixth Heaven in Buddhism.
+The kami (deities) enshrined at Dairokuten Jinja originate from Takejizaiten (他化自在天), also known as Dairokuten-mao (第六天魔王), the demon king of the Sixth Heaven in Buddhism.
 Although considered a demon, Dairokuten-mao was revered as a deity of wish fulfillment due to its perceived ability to transform worldly pleasures into personal ones.
 It is said Oda Nobunaga (1534-1582), regarded as the first "Great Unifier" of Japan, was a strong worshipper and Luís Fróis (1532-1597), a Portuguese Catholic priest and missionary, recorded that Nobunaga referred to himself as "Dairokuten-mao."
 After Toyotomi Hideyoshi (1537-1598) came to power, he reportedly abolished the shrines and Buddhist temples dedicated to Dairokuten-mao in his area, believing that Nobunaga was able to unify and exert control over Japan with the assistance of Dairokuten-mao's power.

 Cenotaph honoring those who served and died in all the wars from the Russo-Japanese War to World War II |